Fender Custom Shop: Notable products

 An offshoot of Fender's forays into replicating the look of heavily worn instruments was the introduction of the Fender Relic series in the late 1990s.
 Urban legend states that idea came as guitarist Keith Richards of the British rock group The Rolling Stones told the Custom Shop that some replicas he commissioned for a Stones tour 'looked too new', stating: "Bash 'em up a bit and I'll play 'em," but this has been denied by multiple Fender employees and Richards himself.
 The true story stemmed from Stones' producer Don Was.
 In 1994 Jay W. Black, one of the Senior Master Builders at the time, attended a Stones recording session in Los Angeles.
 Was wanted Black to beat up his new Sadowsky bass that he was due to play with Bonnie Raitt at a Grammy Awards ceremony because he felt "it looked too squeaky clean".

 The Relic models are finished in a shabby chic style and aspire to perfectly replicate vintage instruments, both in terms of the parts, design and finishes used, as well in the varying degrees of wear typically found on a 40- to 50-year-old instrument.
 Fender tarnishes metal parts, purposely marks and scratches paintjobs, yellows and cracks plastic parts, and cigarette burns marks in the headstock (some players allegedly timed jam sessions by cigarette burn time).
 "Relic-ing" is controversial among players who question the logic of paying a premium for a deliberately damaged instrument.
 Fender offers grades of wear in the relic series, from light to very heavy 'wear', and has since introduced a line of 'NOS' (new old stock) and 'Closet Classic' instruments that employ period-correct parts, designs and finishes but do not feature faux abuse, weathering, or aging.

 Recently, the Fender Custom Shop has devoted much time and resources to creating limited 'Art' guitars and basses.
-Generally shown off at the annual NAMM conference, these instruments are generally geared more towards guitar collectors than players and are often created to tie in with other industries as collector items, such as guitars created as a tribute to, and under the design influence of Ford's Mustang automobile.
+Generally shown off at the annual NAMM Show, these instruments are generally geared more towards guitar collectors than players and are often created to tie in with other industries as collector items, such as guitars created as a tribute to, and under the design influence of Ford's Mustang automobile.
 Many of the Art guitars created by the Custom Shop vastly expand upon Leo Fender's historical decorative innovations, who originally pioneered the use of custom colors on their instruments, which are essentially based on traditional designs but do not strive for accuracy to specific models.

 The Fender Custom Amp Shop, a subset of the Custom Shop, has produced several limited-run amplifiers during its existence.
 Examples include the Tone-Master, Prosonic, Tweed Reissue Twin Reverb, and Two-Tone models.

-Fender also produces Fender Custom Shop calendars, which feature their many different guitars and basses.
+Fender also produces Fender Custom Shop calendars, which feature its many different guitars and basses.